AhmadYousif89/alx-system_engineering-devops/README.md

 ```
 cd alx-system_engineering-devops/shell_basics
 ```

 - Explore the files and follow the README file found in each section for hands-on learning.

 ### Contributing

-- If you find any issues, have suggestions, or would like to contribute to this repository, please feel free to open an issue or submit a pull request.
-Your contributions are highly valued!
+- If you have suggestions, or would like to contribute to this repository, please feel free to open submit a pull request.

+#### Thank You.